raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 [The Collatz Conjecture]: https://en.wikipedia.org/wiki/Collatz_conjecture

-When there are multiple inputs for the same output, what would an inversion of the function return for that output?
+When there are multiple inputs for the same output, what would an inverse of the function return for that output?
 For example, if we assume the function `ztalloc` inverts `collatz`, what does `ztalloc(10)` return?
 Three?
 Or Twenty?

+Finally, `butFirst` isn't invertible because it has infinitely many inputs that produce the same output.
+For example, all lists of length one produce as output the empty list `[]`.

 Returning two different values where one is expected isn't possible, which is why a function that is invertible must have exactly one unique input for each unique output.